Clipping (morphology): Types

+Another common shortening in English will clip a word and then add some sort of suffix.
+That suffix can be either neutral or casual in nature, as in the -o of combo (combination) and convo (conversation), or else diminutive and/or hypochoric, as in the -y or -ie of Sammy (Samantha) and selfie (self portrait), and the -s of babes (baby, as a term of endearment) and Babs (Barbara).
+Sometimes, the result can have the same number of syllables as the original longer form, as in choccy (chocolate) or Davy (David).

 Final

 In a final clipping, the most common type in English, the beginning of the prototype is retained.
 The unclipped original may be either a simple or a composite.
 Examples include ad and advert (advertisement), cable (cablegram), doc (doctor), exam (examination), fax (facsimile), gas (gasoline), gym (gymnastics, gymnasium), memo (memorandum), mutt (muttonhead), pub (public house), pop (popular music), and clit (clitoris).
 An example of apocope in Israeli Hebrew is the word lehit, which derives from להתראות lehitraot, meaning "see you, goodbye".

+Because final clippings are most common in English, this often leads to clipped forms from different sources which end up looking identical.
+For example, app can equally refer to an appetizer or an application depending on the context, while vet can be short for either veteran or veterinarian.

 Initial

 Initial (or fore) clipping retains the final part of the word.
 Examples: bot (robot), chute (parachute), roach (cockroach), gator (alligator), phone (telephone), pike (turnpike), varsity (university), net (Internet).

 Medial

 Words with the middle part of the word left out are few.
 They may be further subdivided into two groups: (a) words with a final-clipped stem retaining the functional morpheme: maths (mathematics), specs (spectacles); (b) contractions due to a gradual process of elision under the influence of rhythm and context.
 Thus, fancy (fantasy), ma'am (madam), and fo'c'sle may be regarded as accelerated forms.